 Providing a statement to an insurance adjuster on your own is a recipe for disaster.
 You could end up saying more than you intended or having your own words twisted and used against your later on.
 Talking without a lawyer present leaves you exposed and at the mercy of the adjuster, not a good position to be in.

 Not getting help from an attorney early on

 The sad fact is that all of these problems could be avoided with the help of an experienced Charleston, SC auto accident attorney.
 By hiring someone who knows the ropes many common mistakes can be easily avoided.
 A lawyer will know how best to position your case for the maximum compensation and will tirelessly pursue it until it is complete.
 With a lawyer there’s no need to deal with insurance claims adjusters on your own or worry about missing any important steps in the accident claims process.

 David Aylor has assisted countless injured individuals across South Carolina and helped secure damages for the harms they’ve suffered.
-David Aylor understand that auto accidents can lead to stress and confusion, leaving injured motorists and their families with expensive medical bills and worry over how to move forward.
-If you’ve been injured in a South Carolina auto accident and have concerns, feel free to contact David Aylor today at 843.577.5530.
+David Aylor understands that auto accidents can lead to stress and confusion, leaving injured motorists and their families with expensive medical bills and worry over how to move forward.
+If you’ve been injured in a South Carolina auto accident and have concerns, feel free to contact David Aylor today at 843.310.4900.